MohsenAlateeq/a1z26Cipher/README.md

 # (A1Z26) Cipher Numbers To Letters (For CTF-ers)
-Simple tool has written in Python that converts numbers to letters,
+Simple tool written in Python that converts numbers to letters,

 It shortness the time for the user who is going to compare letters and numbers manually.